buddhist-uni/buddhist-uni.github.io/_content/monographs/seon-dialogues_jorgensen-john.md

 year: 2012
 month: jun
 olid: OL60557309M
-publisher: "Jogye Order of Korean Buddism"
+publisher: "Jogye Order of Korean Buddhism"
+series: "Collected Works of Korean Buddhism"
+number: 8
 ---

 > Rest the mind (of discrimination) and walk the path, so that